nidrissi/web/_posts/2017-02-24-model-conf-sp.md

 ---
-title: "A Model for Configuration Spaces"
+title: "A Model for Configuration Spaces of Closed Manifolds"
 tags: math conf-spaces
 ---